15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 Games are great opportunities for laughter and bonding both at home and in the classroom.

-Games Tips for Parents of kids with ADHD predominantly Hyper combined with Dyslexia.
+Games Tips for Parents of Kids with ADHD predominantly Hyper combined with Dyslexia.

 My son was hyper as a child.
 He still is hyper, but his hyper-activeness expresses itself in different ways now that he is older.